MelSOHM/Copulas_For_Credit_Risk/README.md

 - **Pricing Framework**: Develop a pricing mechanism for the CLO tranches based on expected losses, investor risk preferences, and market conditions (e.g., interest rates, recovery rates).
 Monte-Carlo pricing using the copulas ? ✅

-- **Risk Analysis**: Evaluate the tail risk and sensitivity of each tranche under different economic scenarios using stress testing and scenario analysis.
+- **Risk Analysis**: Evaluate the tail risk and sensitivity of each tranche under different economic scenarios using stress testing and scenario analysis. ✅ *(Still has to implement strssing accoring to scenarios)*

 - **Comparison Metrics**: Define clear metrics (e.g., VaR, expected shortfall, tranche loss distributions) to compare the performance of Gaussian and Archimedean copulas.